pawankt/processbeat/README.md

 ### RPM build

-This will create rpm packages incase docker not supports your environment, not able to run make package.
+This will create rpm packages incase docker not supports in your environment, not able to run make package.

 ```
 cd ${GOPATH}/src/github.com/pawankt/processbeat